FAQs

 Q: Are wetsuits permitted?

-A: Wetsuits are permitted if the water temperature is below 78°F. Wetsuits are not permitted if the temperature is above 78°F.
+A: Wetsuits are permitted if the water temperature is below 78°F. Wetsuits are not permitted if the temperature is above 78°F. Water temperature will be announced in the race email the week of the event.

 Q: How does the pool swim work?